PlayStation: Formation of Sony Computer Entertainment

 At Sony Music Entertainment, Kutaragi worked closely with Shigeo Maruyama, the CEO of Sony Music, and with Akira Sato to form Sony Computer Entertainment Inc. (SCEI) on November 16, 1993.
 A building block of SCEI was its initial partnership with Sony Music which helped SCEI attract creative talent to the company as well as assist SCEI in manufacturing, marketing and producing discs, something that Sony Music had been doing with Music Discs.
 The final two key members of SCEI were Terry Tokunaka, the president of SCEI from Sony's headquarters, and Olaf Olafsson.
 Olafsson was CEO and president of New York-based Sony Interactive Entertainment which was the parent company for the 1994-founded Sony Computer Entertainment of America (SCEA).

 The PlayStation project, SCEI's first official project, was finally given the green light by Sony executives in 1993 after a few years of development.
 Also in 1993, Phil Harrison, who later became President of SCE Worldwide Studios, was recruited into SCEI to attract developers and publishers to produce games for their new PlayStation platform.

-Computer Gaming World in March 1994 reported a rumor that the "Sony PS-X" would be released in Japan "before the end of this year and will retail for less than $400".
+In March 1994, Computer Gaming World reported a rumor that the "Sony PS-X" would be released in Japan "before the end of this year and will retail for less than $400".
 After a demonstration of Sony's distribution plan as well as tech demos of its new console to game publishers and developers in a hotel in Tokyo in 1994, numerous developers began to approach PlayStation.
 Two of whom later became major partners were Electronic Arts in the West and Namco in Japan.
-One of the factors which attracted developers to the platform was the use of a 3D-capable, CD-ROM-based console which was much cheaper and easier to manufacture for in comparison to Nintendo's rival console, which used cartridge systems.
+One of the factors that attracted developers to the platform was the use of a 3D-capable, CD-ROM-based console that was much cheaper and easier to manufacture compared to Nintendo's rival console, which used cartridge systems.
 The project eventually hit Japanese stores in December 1994 and gained massive sales due to its lower price point than its competitor, the Sega Saturn.
 The popularity of the console spread after its release worldwide in North America and Europe.